PATAsphere Instructors

 Residential and Camp Staff Member

 Ally grew up in the musical theater world.
-Whether running to rehearsals or jetting off to dance class, Ally was always involved in the arts.
-Ally’s love for performing began at age 8 when she performed in her first show, Annie.
-From there she took voice lessons for over 9 years, took various dance classes with a focus on tap dancing, served her highschool’s performing arts society as president, spent 11 summers performing and volunteering at a summer theater camp, and performed in over 20 musicals.
-Some of her favorite roles include Annie in Annie, Mrs.Potts in Beauty and the Beast, Young Cosette in Les Mis, and Cinderella in Cinderella.
-Now a Junior in the Speech-Language Pathology program at Misericordia University, Ally serves as vice president for the Misericordia Dance Ensemble as well as volunteers at PATA.
+Her love for performing began at age 8 when she performed in her first show.
+From there she took years of voice lessons, dance classes with a focus on tap, served her highschool’s performing arts society as president, spent 11 summers performing and volunteering at a summer theater camp, and performed in over 20 musicals.
+Ally is a graduate Speech-Language Pathology student at Misericordia University.
 Ally is grateful for the safe and welcoming environment PATA has given her and looks forward to the many memories to come.

 Michaela Raub